 – Poço da Jamaica: mainly attended by locals, it’s the perfect place to go on High Season.

 How to get there: Take the highway towards Cunha for approximately 7 Km.
 Right after a bifurcation, there is a small door on the left side (no signs).
 If you go through this door, you will take a short trail (less than 10 min) and you will see the waterfall.

 – Pedra Branca: one of the most beautiful ones in the region, according to an adventure tourism guide I met.
 It’s really beautiful, and if you go up you can find more quiet spots, in case it’s crowded in the main one.
-Just be careful because on the top it has a kind of a valley of stones and it was where I lost my phone to the waters.
-I couldn’t find it even to take my memory card back! :O And the same way a cellphone can fall, accidents can happen too, so be careful!
+Just be careful because on the top there is a valley of stones and I lost my phone to the waters there.
+I couldn’t even find it to take my memory card back! :O As a cellphone can fall, accidents might happen too, so be careful!